mahtin/draft-levy-edns0-subnet-via-mapped-addressing/README.md

 This proposal allocates an IPv6 block and publishes a geographic mapping of the client IP address into a pre-defined IPv6 address within that block.

+## Goals

+The goal is simple.
+Never return the IP (or IP block) of the client; but instead map the location (which the resolver calculates from the client IP) into a meta-IP address.
+Meanwhile, there exists a table that's public (and distributed to geolocation companies and users) which maps this meta-IP to a location.

 ## building txt and html files

 This is done with the Makefile.